rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 ## 3. Creating the VPC and the Load Balancing Resources

-As this client is not necessary to create the VPC and their resources, because the client need to install OCP4 into their own AWS network infrastructure already created.
+In this case, it is not necessary to create the VPC and its resources, because the client needs to install OCP4 into their own existing AWS network infrastructure.

 ### 3.1 Creating Networking and Load Balancing Components in AWS